 The cases this unit in the FBI worked were nationally known media sensations.
 The men cast in the roles of the killers were fantastic matches in appearance for the men we have seen so many times on the news.

-As I pointed out in my review of season 1 of Mindhunter, the series is based on the book Mindhunter: Inside the FBI’s Elite Serial Crime Unit, written by FBI agent John Douglas.
+As I pointed out in my review of season 1 of Mindhunter, the series is based on the book Mindhunter: Inside the FBI’s Elite Serial Crime Unit (paid link), written by FBI agent John Douglas.
 The Ford character is based on Douglas.

 Here’s the poster.
 Pin it.